Great Dane gives birth to 15 pups, a record at North Carolina rescue

 PIPs is looking to the public to make sure all 15 puppies and Mama Meadow will be fed after the nursing stage.

 To help, PIPs said donors can shop the rescue’s Amazon Wishlist of needed items — from food to training pads.
 Otherwise, monetary donations are also accepted.
-(Check out PIPs donate page.)
+(Check out the donate page.)

 According to the American Kennel Club, the average dog litter ranges in size from 1 to 12 pups, with bigger dogs like Great Danes — one of the largest domestic dog breeds — typically giving birth to larger litters relative to their size.